FY26/FY27 General Operating Support Grant is Closed

 - Organizations that receive pass-through funding for capital projects are eligible for UA&M funding.

-This policy may be evaluated by the boards in the event of increased funding from the Utah State Legislature.
+This policy may be evaluated by the board in the event of increased funding from the Utah State Legislature.
 The boards will also be consulted in respect to funding decisions made by the legislature in the second year of this grant cycle.

 If you already have an account, login with your credentials and start an application!
 If you forget your password, you can request a new one.